IsaaColomer/Turn-Based-RPG/index.md

 ![Image12](Img/Ultima3png.png) Ultima III Exodus :[Link](https://en.wikipedia.org/wiki/Ultima_III:_Exodus#/media/File:Ultima_3_screenshot.png)

 ### _2.4.
 Phase-Based Turns_
    Also called We-Go, in this class of combat there are two distinct phases: decision phase and execution phase.
-In the    decision phase each player decides that they will do their units, in the execution phase the units perform the previously chosen actions simultaneously.
+In the decision phase each player decides what their units will do, in the execution phase the units perform the previously chosen actions simultaneously.

 ![Image13](Img/LaserSquadNemesis.jpg.png) Laser Squad Nemesis: [Link](https://en.wikipedia.org/wiki/Laser_Squad_Nemesis)